Frequently Asked Questions

 Winners will be notified ahead of the early registration rate deadline to take advantage of the lower rate.
 Award winners will receive a trophy (one per category).
 If the winner cannot accept their award in-person at the convention, AAJA will cover the cost of domestic shipping.

-Do runner-ups receive a trophy or other benefit?
+Do runners up receive a trophy or other benefit?

-While runners up receive the recognition and admiration from the judges and AAJA community, they will not receive trophies.
-Runners up will also be notified ahead of convention for an opportunity to attend.
-Runners up are identified on the website only, not at the gala.
+While runners up receive recognition from the judges and AAJA community, they will not receive trophies.
+Runners up will also be notified ahead of the convention’s early registration date.
+Runners up are identified on the website and on the slide of only, not at the gala.

 How and when will winners be announced?